siwei-deng/DPhil-thesis-project/README.md

 DPhil thesis project code repository of Siwei Deng

 ## Overview
 This repository contains the code for my DPhil project at the University of Oxford.
-The project aims to [briefly describe the purpose of your research, e.g., "develop novel machine learning methods for analysing genomic data" or "investigate the dynamics of quantum systems"].
+The project aims to understand the transcriptomic dynamics of non-cardiomyocytes during both early and late stages of adverse remodelling in hypertrophic cardiomyopathy (HCM).

 ## Repository Structure
 ```